Zenon Konopka: Playing career

 As a youth, Konopka played in the 1995 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Niagara Falls, Ontario.

 Konopka played junior hockey with the Ottawa 67's of the OHL from 1998 to 2002, and was a member of the 1999 Memorial Cup champions.
-He was not drafted by a NHL team and caught on with the Wheeling Nailers of the ECHL.
+He was not drafted by an NHL team and caught on with the Wheeling Nailers of the ECHL.

 After three minor league seasons with various teams in the ECHL and AHL, Konopka made his NHL debut in 2005–2006, playing 23 games for the Mighty Ducks of Anaheim.
 After the Ducks were eliminated, he returned to Portland in the AHL, where he led all playoff scorers in power play goals and assists.
 In 2006–07, he returned to the minors, playing for Portland in the AHL.
 On January 26, 2007, he was traded by the Anaheim Ducks along with Curtis Glencross and a draft pick to the Blue Jackets in exchange for forwards Mark Hartigan, Joe Motzko and a draft pick.
 He played for Columbus's farm team in the AHL, the Syracuse Crunch, with occasional call-ups to the Blue Jackets.

-On July 10, 2008, Konopka signed a two year-contract with the Tampa Bay Lightning as a free agent.
+On July 10, 2008, Konopka signed a two-year contract with the Tampa Bay Lightning as a free agent.
 In 2009, after a strong training camp, Konopka made the Lightning's roster out of training camp.
 On July 2, 2010, he signed with the New York Islanders as an unrestricted free agent.
 Konopka was the most penalized player in the 2009–10 and 2010–11 NHL seasons.

 On July 5, 2011, Konopka signed a one-year contract with the Ottawa Senators.
 During the 2012 Stanley Cup playoffs, Konopka directed verbal abuse towards a New York Rangers player during a live television interview.
 Konopka was fined $2,500 by the NHL.